-The Year 7 curriculum is designed to give girls a 'taste' of each of the three modern foreign languages available: French, German and Spanish.
+The Year 7 curriculum is designed to give pupils a 'taste' of each of the three modern foreign languages available: French, German and Spanish.
 In the Spring Term of Year 7, pupils are invited to select two languages from French, German, Spanish and Latin which they will continue to study in Year 8.
-No prior knowledge of any of the languages is assumed at the start of the year, although some girls may already have studied French for a number of years and some may previously have studied Spanish or German.
+No prior knowledge of any of the languages is assumed at the start of the year, although some pupils may already have studied French for a number of years and some may previously have studied Spanish or German.

 Individual lessons are differentiated to challenge and support pupils at the appropriate level.
-Pupils are allocated into ability sets in French and Spanish in the first half term.
 Pupils who are native French, German or Spanish speakers will meet with the appropriate Head of Department in order to discuss language options for Year 8.

 Pupils learn about a range of topics through a variety of fun exercises based on everyday life aimed at a Year 7 pupil's level of interest and experience.
 Functional language learnt includes meeting and greeting, talking about home, family and town, pets, events in the year such as birthdays and festivals, and school.